dacrands/gatsby-blog/src/pages/10-7-18/index.md

 In the [last installment](https://dacrands.github.io/9-27-18), we discussed some ways in which front-end developers can protect their API-keys.
 Ultimately we came to the conclusion that to truly protect your API-keys, you will need a designated back-end &mdash; a proxy server &mdash; to handle your API calls.

-In this example we will be using *Flask* for our back-end, though the general concept can be easily applied by developers of any stack.
-The idea is that our front-end application will ping our server, our server &mdash; based on the request from the client&mdash; will then access the API.
-In doing so, we no longer need an API-key to be present in the client request, it will be handled by our back-end.
+In this example we will be using *Flask* to create such an application, though the general concept can be easily applied by developers of any stack.
+The general idea is that our front-end application will send a request to our *Flask* app.
+Then our app, based on the request from the client, will send a request to the API.
+In doing so, we no longer need an API-key to be present in the client request since it will be handled by our back-end.

 ## Table of Contents
 ---